In Queensland, all mandatory and voluntary notifications are made to the Health Ombudsman.

 While there are no mandatory requirements for unregistered health practitioners, these practitioners must comply with the National Code of Conduct for Healthcare Workers.

-Anyone who forms a reasonable belief that an unregistered practitioner is putting the health and safety of the public at risk in any way, should make a complaint to the OHO.
+Anyone who has a concern that an unregistered practitioner is putting the health and safety of the public at risk in any way, should make a complaint to the OHO.

 This may include: